List of Tamil films of 2011

-Prior to the amendment of Tamil Nadu Entertainments Tax Act 1939 on 27 September 2011, Gross was 115 per cent of Nett for films with non-Tamil titles.
-Post-amendment, Gross jumped to 130 per cent of Nett for films with non-Tamil titles and U certificates as well.
+Prior to the amendment of Tamil Nadu Entertainments Tax Act 1939 on 27 September 2011, gross was 115 per cent of Nett for films with non-Tamil titles.
+Post-amendment, gross jumped to 130 per cent of net for films with non-Tamil titles and U certificates as well.
 Commercial Taxes Department disclosed ₹59.43 crore in entertainment tax revenue for the year.

-The following is a list of films produced in the Tamil cinema in India that released in 2011.
+The following is a list of films produced in the Tamil cinema in India that were released in 2011.